-IN THE STUDIO with ND Interiors’ Principal Designer, Nancy Davilman
+In the Studio with ND Interiors’ Principal Designer,

-When not out on a job, Nancy can be found in her beautifully appointed home studio in Westchester County.
+When not out on a job, Nancy can be found in her beautifully appointed home studio in Stamford, CT.
 The workspace sits just a few steps above the main floor of her modernly furnished English Tudor, tucked away such that work can get done amidst a flurry of family living.
-Her bucolic, leaf-canopied street — Aviemore — aptly takes its name from the centuries-old winter sports resort in the Scottish highlands.
-Nancy’s chic studio is the picture of serenity, nestled 30 minutes between the design hubs of New York City and Stamford, Connecticut.
+Nancy’s chic studio is the picture of serenity, nestled near the design hubs of New York City and Stamford, Connecticut.
 That’s where the interview excerpted below took place.

 Good and happy: One of the most important qualities for a designer to possess is the ability to understand the client’s needs and aesthetic, and then to work together to realize these desires in a tasteful and modern way.
 For me, design is a collaborative process.
 I think it’s vital that a home reflects what makes a client feel good and happy.